kenybapin/ansible-sys-updates/README.md

-# Linux and Windows updates with Ansible
+# Run Linux and Windows updates with Ansible

 ## Requirements
 - Ansible 2.9